openfaas/openfaas.github.io/_posts/2018-08-01-gke-multi-stage.md

 kubectl -n openfaas-prod-fn apply -f myfn-k8s.yaml
 ```

-In a future post I will show how you can monitor your functions with Prometheus and Grafana and
-how to take that forward with a managed solution like [Weave Cloud](https://www.weave.works).
+In a future post I will show how you can monitor your functions with Prometheus and Grafana and how to take that forward with a managed solution like [Weave Cloud](https://www.weave.works).

-If you have questions or comments about this tutorial please join the #kubernetes channel on
-[OpenFaaS Slack](https://docs.openfaas.com/community/) where I'll be happy to answer your questions..
+Do you have questions, comments or suggestions?
+Tweet to [@openfaas](https://twitter.com/openfaas).

+> Want to support our work?
+You can become a sponsor as an individual or a business via GitHub Sponsors with tiers to suit every budget and benefits for you in return.
+[Check out our GitHub Sponsors Page](https://github.com/sponsors/openfaas/)